 (a) The individual processing the complaint shall forward a copy of the DLLR/OFP 121 and details regarding the allegations to the OFP Director.

 (b) The individual processing the complaint shall enter the details of the complaint on the appropriate log.

-(c) The OFP Director shall decide if further DLLR follow-up action(s) are required.
+(c) The OFP Director shall decide if further Maryland Department of Labor follow-up action(s) are required.

 Office of Fair Practices (OFP)